Gachio/lavaarchitecture/readme.md

 The .gitignore file tells Git to ignore certain types of files

 AWS does not allow any incoming or outgoing traffc from an EC2 Instance.
 Hence, I create a security group to allow this EC2 Instance to receive traffic on port 8080.

+A single server is a flimsy in the real world.
+A solution is to run a cluster of servers, routing around servers that go down, and adjusting the size of the cluster up and down based on traffic.